-Dr. Brinklow is a Board Member of the Canadian Rural Revitalization Foundation (CRRF) and is an ex officio member of the Vinland Society of Prince Edward Island Executive Committee.
+Dr. Brinklow is Secretary of the International Small Islands Studies Association (ISISA), a Board Member of the Canadian Rural Revitalization Foundation (CRRF), and is an ex officio member of the Vinland Society of Prince Edward Island Executive Committee.
 She is also Iceland’s Honorary Consul to Prince Edward Island.

 In 2018 she was awarded the Hessian Merit Award for Excellence in Teaching by a Sessional Instructor at UPEI.